The responsible company for this website is:

 On our website we use Google Ads from Google (see above).
 This service allows us to show ads in Google's search results as well as Google AdSense and Publishing Partner's display networks.
 The aim is to use our advertising materials (so-called Google Ads) to draw attention to our offers on external websites.
 We can determine how successful the individual advertising measures are in relation to the data of the advertising campaigns.
 We are interested in showing you advertisements that are of interest to you, to make our site more interesting to you and to allow you to calculate advertising costs.

-The legal basis for this is the legitimate interest (Article 6 (1) (f) GDPR) in the efficient marketing of our services.
+The legal basis for this is the legitimate interest (Article 6 (1) (f) GDPR - if applicable) in the efficient marketing of our services.

 Our websites use the features of Google Analytics in conjunction with the cross-device capabilities of Google Ads.

 This feature allows the Google Analytics generated ad groups to be linked to the cross-device capabilities of Google Ads.
 In this way, interest-based, personalized advertising messages adapted to you based on your past usage and browsing behavior on one end device (e.g., cell phone) may also be displayed on another of your end devices (e.g., tablet or PC).

 For this purpose, a cookie is set by means of a remarketing tag, which includes every visitor to the website (pseudonymised) in a list.

 If you access our website through a Google ad, Google Ads will store a cookie on your computer.
 The unique cookie ID, the number of ad impressions per placement (Frequency), the last impression (relevant to post-view conversions), and opt-out information (marking that) are usually considered as analysis values the user does not want to be addressed) stored